Advayp/image-segmentation/README.md

 # Files

--   `main.py`: The main script that segments a particular image and saves said output.
+-   `main.py`: The main script that segments a particular image and saves the output.
 -   `utils.py`: A utility script dedicated to finding the best value of `components`.
 See [this section](#optimal-components-value) for more details.
 -   `images`: Some testing images.
 -   `output.png`: Sample output.